 Fuel line need purging of all air after initial installation.
-Take extra care when priming them, ensure fuel is primed only up 5cm before to reach the engine; too much fuel inside engine will cause excessive flaming during start sequence.
+Take extra care when priming the lines, ensure fuel is primed only up 5cm before to reach the engine; too much fuel inside engine will cause excessive flaming during start sequence.

 Priming is achieved by a special menu on the ecu.
 Set the trim to low and go to "Info" menus and next to "Pump test".
 Click on "on" /"off" to start/stop the pump manually.
-Please observe fuel line to engine very carefully and push the off button to shutoff as soon as fuel reaches engine..
+Please observe fuel line to engine very carefully and push the off button to shutoff as soon as fuel reaches close to the engine.
+Best too short than to flood the engine.

 IMPORTANT: The prime procedure should be done only to fill the fuel tube and filter in the case of a first installation or in case of disassembling of the tubes.
-Do not run the prime function so that the engine becomes flooded by fuel, as this will cause an uncontrolled fire at next startup.
+Do not run Merlin Instruction manual V1.4 Pag: 13 the prime function so that the engine becomes flooded by fuel, as this will cause an uncontrolled fire at next startup.